yl-ang/tp/docs/team/halpfrog.md

       * Will also allow them to check if any of the fields were incorrectly entered.
     * Highlights
       * This command changes the way users can interact with LibTask, making it more efficient for librarians who have to do similar work repeatedly.
-      * Hard to implement with the original idea of using arrow keys to navigate the previous commands as Javafx tends to consume all function keys.
-To work around this I decided to use the `u` key as it was a key that was least likely to cause conflicts with other features
+      * As TextInputControl consumes functions keys, this feature was designed to be called by the "u" key.
+This was different from the original plan of using arrow keys.
       * It was also the only feature that would edit the CommandBox which required additional work to implement.
       * Credits
         * Worked with [Ang Yong Liang](http://github.com/yl-ang) to make sure that the previous command would show up in the CommandBox.